Components of Colostrum

 Lymphokines are peptides, released by stimulated white blood cells, that control immune response.

 It is only natural that the first food a baby receives be rich in growth factors.
-These help stimulate the rapid growth a baby’s body undergoes during the first years of life.
+This helps stimulates the rapid growth a baby’s body undergoes during the first years of life.
 They strengthen both bone and muscle and helping the child’s organs develop properly.
 Though adults are no longer growing, they can still benefit from the work the growth factors do in the body.

 Healing and Regeneration Ability